scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 117.8

 Chris is a close second, also with the nice flow.
 I'll admit my length bias here.
 Any man who is bold enough to let it flow gets points in my book.
-The beard is also strong, another full package.
+The beard is also strong, another complete package.

 TWIATH: #5.
 Chris is looking solid, even with some room for improvement.
-He seems to have a fairly high floor.
+He has a reasonably high floor.
 Waddle going off this week also didn't hurt.

 | Name              | Team   | Depth |
 | ----------------- | ------ | ----- |